OctopusDeploy/blog/blog/2025-01/deployment-freeze/index.md

 ![Project Scope](deployment-freeze-project-scope_w.png "width=500")

-Tenant scope lets you get even more specific.
+Our new tenant scope lets you get even more specific.
 You can freeze deployments for particular tenants in selected projects and environments.
 This is helpful if you're managing systems across different time zones or regions.

 ![Tenant Scope](deployment-freeze-tenant-scope_w.png "width=500")